mechtrix/ScientificWriting/README.md

 It shall give you an idea on how to write reports on Case Studies on the LFC Cham for topics that are handed out by Prof. Weber.

-There are many way on how to do Case Study reports as well as Thesis on a technical basis.
+There are many ways on how to do Case Study reports as well as Thesis on a technical basis.
 One rule of thumb does apply: The content matters more than the means of how you arrive at the final report.

 By adhering to those guidelines you make it easier for everyone to read, and finally grade, your papers.